HackerExperience/legacy/README.md

 Legacy is published under the MIT license, as described in the `LICENSE` file.
 You can run your own private game server and display ads or charge money however you like, with no ties to me and/or Neoart Labs.

 The MIT license does not give you the right to use the brand Hacker Experience commercially, which is a registered trademark.
 In other words, please do not name your game server "Hacker Experience Continued" or anything like that.
-[Fair usage](https://support.google.com/legal/answer/4558992?hl=en) is ok.
+As always, [fair usage](https://support.google.com/legal/answer/4558992?hl=en), like mentioning it's based on Legacy, is OK.

 ## Images